Back-to-the-land movement: North America

 The narrative of Phil Cousineau's documentary film Ecological Design: Inventing the Future asserts that in the decades after World War II, "The world was forced to confront the dark shadow of science and industry...
 There was a clarion call for a return to a life of human scale."
 By the late 1960s, many people had recognized that, leaving their city or suburban lives, they completely lacked any familiarity with such basics of life as food sources (for instance, what a potato plant looks like, or the act of milking a cow)—and they felt out of touch with nature, in general.
 While the back-to-the-land movement was not strictly part of the counterculture of the 1960s, the two movements had some overlap in participation.

-Many people were attracted to getting more in touch with the basics mentioned.
-Still, the movement could also have been fueled by the negatives of modern life: rampant consumerism, the failings of government and society, including the Vietnam War, and a perceived general urban deterioration, including growing public concern about air and water pollution.
+Many people were attracted to getting more in touch with nature and the basics that back to the land advocates described.
+The movement was driven by the negatives of modern urban life: rampant consumerism, the failings of government and society, including the Vietnam War, and a perceived general urban deterioration, including growing public concern about air and water pollution.
 Events such as the Watergate scandal and the 1973 energy crisis contributed to these views.
 Some people rejected the struggle and boredom of "moving up the company ladder."
 Paralleling the desire for reconnection with nature was a desire to reconnect with physical work.
 Farmer and author Gene Logsdon expressed the aim aptly as: "the kind of independence that defines success in terms of how much food, clothing, shelter, and contentment I could produce for myself rather than how much I could buy."

-One prominent segment within the movement included those who were familiar with rural life and farming, had skills, and wanted land of their own on which they could demonstrate that organic farming could be made practical and economically successful.
+A prominent segment within the movement was composed of those who were familiar with rural life and farming, had skills, and wanted land of their own on which they could demonstrate that organic farming could be made practical and economically successful.

 Besides the Nearings and other authors writing later along similar lines, another influence from the world of American publishing was the Whole Earth Catalogs.
 Stewart Brand and a circle of friends and family began the effort in 1968 because Brand believed that there was a groundswell of biologists, designers, engineers, sociologists, organic farmers, and social experimenters who wished to transform civilization along lines that might be called "sustainable".
 Brand and cohorts created a catalog of "tools"—defined broadly to include useful books, design aids, maps, gardening implements, carpentry and masonry tools, metalworking equipment, and more.

 Another important publication was The Mother Earth News, a periodical (originally on newsprint) that was founded a couple years after the Catalog.
 Ultimately gaining a large circulation, the magazine was focused on how-to articles, personal stories of successful and budding homesteaders, interviews with key thinkers, and the like.
 The magazine stated its philosophy was based on returning to people a greater measure of control of their own lives.